 - Select your drive from the list and click on Change Format now.
 Choose Mac OS Extended or any other type of format that you wish to proceed with.

-By doing so, you’ll be able to copy data from Mac to your External Drive with complete ease.
-Now that you have a fix to copy files from Mac to Hard Drive, it becomes vital to know the steps of doing so.
+By doing so, you’ll be able to copy data from your Mac to your External Drive with complete ease.
+Now that you have a fix to copy files from a Mac to a Hard Drive, it becomes vital to know the steps of doing so.

 - You’ll see the dock at the bottom of your screen.

-- Now click on the Finder icon for opening the Finder application.
+- Now click on the Finder icon to open the Finder application.

 Select the files or folders you wish to copy and transfer to your external drive.
 Now hold down the “Command” button and select multiple items simultaneously.